praekelt/seed-auth-api/docs/http_api.rst

     Create a new team.

-    :<json str name: The name of the team.
+    :<json str title: The title of the team.
     :<json int organization: The id of the organization that the team belongs to.

     :>json int id: The ID of the created team.
     :>json str url: The URL of the created team.
-    :>json str name: the name of the team.
+    :>json str title: the title of the team.
     :>json list users: The list of users that belong to this team.
     :>json int organization: The id of the organization that the team belongs to.
     :>json list permissions: The permission list for the team.